isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 When the children come to visit us, they happily spend more time with Shigeko than with me.

-After a while, Ryo teased me by saying, "Dad, you’re pretty good.
+After a while, Ryo teased me by saying, "Father, you’re pretty good.
 You have a good eye for women.
 Very good.